OPS-E2E-PPE/VBA-Docs/api/Excel.Application.InputBox.md

     prompt:="Select a cell", Type:=8)
 ```

-**Sample code provided by:** Holy Macro!
-Books, [Holy Macro!
-It's 2,500 Excel VBA Examples](https://www.mrexcel.com/store/index.php?l=product_detail&p=1)

-This example uses an InputBox for the user to select a range to pass to the user-defined function 'MyFunction', which multiplies three values in a range together and returns the result.
+This example uses an **InputBox** for the user to select a range to pass to the user-defined function _MyFunction_, which multiplies three values in a range together and returns the result.

 ```vb
 Sub Cbm_Value_Select()